cloudfoundry/bosh-azure-cpi-release/.github/PULL_REQUEST_TEMPLATE.md

 --------------------MESSAGE FROM ADMIN, DELETE BEFORE SUBMITTING----------------------

 - [ ] Please check this box and fill the data as below once you have run the unit tests.
-      Code coverage before your change:
-      Code coverage with your change:
+      Code coverage should keeps at 100%.

   ```
   pushd src/bosh_azure_cpi